52sketches/52sketches.github.io/_posts/2020-12-10-52-Sketches-Episode-010-SaharFreemantle.md

 Rob Head  5:19
 Huh.
 Did you decide at some point that I'm going to pursue this academically?
 You know, how did you end up with your degree?

-Unknown Speaker  5:28
+Sahar Freemantle  5:28
 Yes,

 Rob Head  5:28
-formance, costuming?
+Performance costuming?

 Sahar Freemantle  5:30
 Yeah, performance costumes.
 So I didn't really know what I wanted to do.
 And I just was looking through all of the, you know, university, prospectuses.
 And it was just so like, I kind of left it last minute, as usual, because I was just like, I don't know, like, I'm not amazing at anything, you know, in my school kind of results were, they were fine, you know, but I wasn't.
 I didn't excel in any one area, including arts.
 But my parents were just always, because they, they could just see that.
 In my spare time.
 I was always just being creative.
 So they definitely encouraged me to go to art college.
 So in England, we do what's called a foundation course where you just do a foundation course for a year and you just try out a whole bunch of stuff.
 And so yeah, I did kind of sculpture, I did textiles.
 And then when I was looking through the prospectuses, I saw a photograph of this Victorian costume, which was all made from leather.
 And it was just unlike anything I've seen before.
 And I was like, what's that I want to whatever this person did to study that to make that I that's what I want to do.
 And I looked and it was like, okay, costume.
 Wow, I didn't even know, you could do a degree in that, like, I hadn't even thought about it wasn't even on my radar.
 And I think at schools, you know, I don't know what it's like over there.
 But over here, you know, the career advice is always quite minimal.
 You don't realize that there's, you know, and even now, I meet people with just really specific, really nice jobs.
 And it's just like, yeah, okay, that's, that's the job.
 And they've, they've either got the job, or they've created it, they've carved it for them for themselves, you know?
 And, yeah, so I chose costume design.
 And there were not very many places in the country that offered it.
 But Edinburgh up in Scotland, the capital of Scotland, was one of the places and I had never been there before.
 But I'd heard it was a pretty cool place.
 So yeah, I didn't sort of give myself very many choices, particularly because I just knew that Edinburgh was a cool place.
 And so I put it down.
 And yeah, I went there.
 So that's what I did my three year ba honors degree in Edinburgh, at the art college, doing performance costume.